 A comprehensive summary of the Gender Recognition Act 2004 has been compiled by Fair Play For Women.

 *In April 2017 The European Court of Human Rights ruled that the requirement for gender reassignment surgery to obtain legal recognition of gender breached Article 8 respect for private life.
 The 22 remaining states withing the Council of Europe will now be obliged to change their legislation accordingly.

 5) Reform of the Gender Recognition Act 2004

 The UK government has announced its intention to reform the Gender Recognition Act 2004.
 This reform aims to remove the need for medical supervision entirely and to no longer require 2 years ‘living in role’.
 The intention is that the process will simply require a statutory self-declaration of the new gender.
 Although Fair Play For Women supports the need for transgender rights and legal recognition we strongly oppose these reforms.
 The consequences of self-declaration will be bad for women and society in general.
 It will be open to abuse and will threaten the existence of single-sex spaces for women; particularly in prison.
-More information about the impact of self-declaration of legal gender on the prison system can be read here.

 6) Timeline of changes to trans rights over the past 20 years